Zedekiah in the Bible

 Verse ConceptsSacrilege

-Zedekiah was one and twenty years old when he began to reign, and reigned eleven years in Jerusalem.
+Zedekiah was twenty-one years old when he became king, and he reigned eleven years in Jerusalem.

 Verse ConceptsTen To Fourteen Years